-The award was made in cooperation with (YouTuber and lecturers from many STEM-courses), the University of Cologne, the University of Munster and the Cologne as a dischargeungsort organized.
+The award was made in cooperation with Tasty knowledge (YouTuber and lecturers from many STEMYouTube-courses), the University of Cologne, the University of Munster and the Odysseum Cologne as a dischargeungBlack organized.
 In its first year, the entire competition took place under the patronage of Klaus Kaiser, Parliamentary State Secretary in the Ministry of Culture and Science of North Rhine-Westphalia.

 To the jury members belonged to the award Science Influencer*Inside such as Doctor What or Katja Sterzik (echonaut.science), science journalismt*inside and Expert*inen from the "Video" section.
 The jury did not have an easy job.
 By the Engagement many zdi-Networks, the possibility of submitting was offered to many students. ÜOver 100 participants took part and submitted their videos.

 The winners were awarded in the four categories "Best Design", "Funniest Video" and "Best Explanation".
 There was also a special prize, the "Day's Victory", which was awarded by the audience across all categories.